-When we asked students from MCXI 2019-20 About what stood out to them about the program, they answered:
+When we asked students from MCXI 2019-20 About what stood out to them about the HST Mentor Program, they answered:

 The ease with which you could reach the mentors.
 All of them were always reachable, kind, always willing to help.
 It was great having them as they had the experience of being in our shoes.
 [MCXI Student, 2020]

-The organisation and structure of the sessions and the fact that the mentor really took the time to know what we wanted to explore during the mentorship program.
+The organization and structure of the sessions and the fact that the mentor really took the time to know what we wanted to explore during the mentorship program.
 [MCXI Student, 2020]

-What’s more, in 2019 and 2020 we piloted the program in two more HST programs – the Bachelor for Behavioural and Social Science and the Master in Visual and Digital Media.
+What’s more, in 2019 and 2020 we piloted the program in two more HST programs: the Bachelor for Behavioral & Social Science and the Master in Visual & Digital Media.
 We’re quickly building a strong group of mentors, who we select and train with care to ensure they feel both comfortable and confident delivering valuable sessions to their mentees.